KaartikDev/Local_Ollama_RAG/README.md

-## Locally run RAG with Llama 3.1 and Ollama
+## Locally run RAG with Llama 3.1 and Langchain

 ### Prerequisites
 Python 3.8+